virtual-labs/exp-visual-memory-iiith/experiment/theory.md

-## Theory
+# Theory

-Working memory is a cognitive system that allows us to temporarily hold and manipulate information in our minds while performing complex tasks.
-It is crucial for a wide range of cognitive processes, including problem-solving, decision-making, and language comprehension.
-The N-Back task is a commonly used experimental paradigm to assess and measure working memory capacity.<br>
+Working memory is a cognitive system that enables us to temporarily hold, process, and manipulate information while performing complex tasks.
+It acts as a mental workspace, supporting essential functions like problem-solving, decision-making, reasoning, and language comprehension.
+Working memory has a limited capacity.
+The famous theory by Miller (1956) suggests that the typical capacity of working memory is 7 items, plus or minus 2.
+This means that most people can hold between 5 and 9 pieces of information in working memory at a given time.

-Working memory consists of several components.
-The central executive acts as the control center, directing attention and coordinating information processing.
-It is responsible for allocating cognitive resources to different tasks and strategies.
-Two subsidiary systems are involved in working memory: the phonological loop and the visuospatial sketchpad.
-The phonological loop deals with auditory information, such as spoken language, while the visuospatial sketchpad handles visual and spatial information.<br>
+Working memory is made up of three key components:

+- **Central Executive**:
+  This is the control center of working memory.
+It directs attention, manages the flow of information, and coordinates cognitive activities.
+The central executive also allocates mental resources to focus on tasks and strategies, making it crucial for multitasking and decision-making.

+- **Phonological Loop**:
+  The phonological loop deals with auditory and verbal information, such as spoken words or numbers.
+It allows us to rehearse and maintain information through mental repetition, like remembering a phone number by repeating it to ourselves.

+- **Visuospatial Sketchpad**:
+  This component processes visual and spatial information, such as mentally visualizing an object or remembering the layout of a room.
+It helps us track positions, recognize shapes, and mentally "see" information.

+---

+## The N-Back Task

+The **N-Back task** is a widely used method to assess working memory capacity, specifically targeting the central executive.

-The N-Back task specifically targets the central executive and its ability to update and maintain information.
-In this task, participants are presented with a series of stimuli, such as numbers, letters, or shapes, one at a time.
-Their task is to indicate when the current stimulus matches the one that occurred N steps earlier in the sequence.<br>
+In this task, participants are shown a sequence of stimuli—like letters, numbers, or shapes—one at a time.
+The goal is to identify when the current stimulus matches the one presented N steps earlier.

-For example, in a 2-Back task, participants must respond whenever the current stimulus matches the one presented two stimuli ago.
-This requires actively maintaining the stimuli in working memory and constantly updating the representation as new stimuli are presented.
-The difficulty of the task increases as the N value gets larger, as it requires participants to keep track of a longer sequence of stimuli.<br>
+For example, in a 2-Back task, participants respond when the current stimulus matches the one presented two positions earlier.

-The N-Back task serves as a measure of working memory capacity and performance.
-By examining participants' accuracy and reaction time in identifying matches, researchers can gain insights into the limits and capabilities of working memory.
-Individuals with higher working memory capacity are generally more accurate and faster in their responses, as they can effectively maintain and manipulate a larger amount of information in their working memory.<br>
+- **Example Sequence**: A → B → A → C → A
+- **Task**: Identify that the current "A" matches the "A" shown two steps back.

+As the value of **N** increases (e.g., 3-Back, 4-Back), the task becomes more challenging.
+Participants must hold and update a longer sequence of items in working memory, which places greater demands on the central executive.

+---

+## Purpose and Importance

+The N-Back task serves two major purposes:

+- **Measuring Working Memory**:
+  It evaluates accuracy (how well participants identify matches) and reaction time (how quickly they respond).
+These metrics provide insights into the limits and capabilities of working memory.

+- **Training Working Memory**:
-The N-Back test is used to assess and train working memory.
-Working memory is important for many cognitive functions, such as reasoning, problem-solving, and learning.
-Some studies have suggested that training with the N-Back test can improve fluid intelligence, which is the ability to reason and solve novel problems.
+  Regular practice with the N-Back task can improve working memory capacity and enhance fluid intelligence, which is the ability to solve new, unfamiliar problems.
+  Studies suggest that training with this task helps the brain become better at updating and managing information efficiently.

+---

+## Summary

+The N-Back task is a powerful tool for understanding the strengths and limitations of working memory.
+It challenges participants to actively hold, process, and update information, providing valuable insights into cognitive performance and training.